abibia/WebPractice2/README.md

 # WebPractice
 HTML and CSS practice, may also add MSQL later.
-Uses a art Komission shop as template as  I already have lots of assets for that.
+Uses a art Comission shop as template as  I already have lots of assets for that.

 ## Built With
 - HTML5